clemBBDO/Window/landing.md

 				<header class="major">
 					<h3>Commercial Culture</h3>
 				</header>
 				<p>There's no point studying culture unless it drives growth for our clients.
-We use client web analytics and transactional data to determine if they are already benifitting from culture that has been observed and has manifested and, if not, where the opportunities are.</p>
+We use client web analytics and transactional data to determine if they are already benefiting from culture that has been observed and has manifested and, if not, where the opportunities are.</p>
 				<ul class="actions">
 					<li><a href="w3_commercial.html" class="button">Learn more</a></li>
 				</ul>